guardian/git-trade/README.md

 ## Git settings
 The starting point for my git settings comes from [Scott Nonnenberg](https://blog.scottnonnenberg.com/better-git-configuration/).
-I adopted *everything*, but it's a great starting point.
+Simon didn't adopt everything, but he thinks it is a great starting point.

 Some highlights are:
  - GPG signing